 Stanford requires graduate students to maintain continuous enrollment for all quarters of the academic year (excluding Summer quarter) from admission through conferral of the degree.
 However, the university also recognizes that circumstances may arise where this may not be possible.
 In such circumstances, a student may request a leave of absence for up to one year, or four quarters, or be placed on a mandatory leave of absence.
 During the period of an approved leave, the student will not be registered.
 See more detailed information about Leaves of Absence by clicking on the link above.
-Leave of absence petitions can be obtained here: https://stanford.app.box.com/v/leaveofabsence date must file for reinstatement and an extension of candidacy.
+Leave of absence petitions can be submitted via Axess Student eForms: https://stanford.app.box.com/v/leaveofabsence automatically placed on future registration.
+A student who wishes to return at a later date must file for reinstatement and an extension of candidacy.
 This applies whether it is the same major and degree program or a different one.